Stochastic Optimization Algorithms for Problems with Controllable Biased Oracles: Introduction

 This work evaluates the performance of the biased SGD and four adaptively biased algorithms in the nonconvex regime (to obtain a stationary point) over the aforementioned complexity measures.
 The main contributions of this paper are as follows:

-\textbf{(i)} For the composition optimization and Infinite-horizon MDP applications, we show that the stochastic gradient biases are upper bounded by functions that follow power law and exponential decay, respectively, which might be of independent interest.
+\textbf{(i)} For the composition optimization and Infinite-horizon MDP applications, we show that the stochastic gradient biases are upper bounded by functions that follow a power law and exponential decay, respectively, which might be of independent interest.

-\textbf{(ii)} For the biased SGD algorithm, we establish the sample- and $\eta B$-complexity of $\cO(\epsilon^{-4})$ and $\cO(h_b^{-1}(\epsilon)\epsilon^{-4})$, respectively, under both single-batch and mini-batch settings.
-Furthermore, we obtain $\eta$-complexity of $\cO(h_b^{-1}(\epsilon)\epsilon^{-4})$ and $\cO(h_b^{-1}(\epsilon)\epsilon^{-2})$ for the single-batch and mini-batch settings, respectively.
+\textbf{(ii)} For the biased SGD algorithm, we establish the sample- and \(\eta B\)-complexity of \(\cO(\epsilon^{-4})\) and \(\cO(h_b^{-1}(\epsilon)\epsilon^{-4})\), respectively, under both single-batch and mini-batch settings.
+Furthermore, we obtain \(\eta\)-complexity of \(\cO(h_b^{-1}(\epsilon)\epsilon^{-4})\) and \(\cO(h_b^{-1}(\epsilon)\epsilon^{-2})\) for the single-batch and mini-batch settings, respectively.

-\textbf{(iii)} We develop an adaptive AB-SG algorithm that gradually decreases the bias based on the norm of the \emph{stochastic} gradient by increasing the control parameter $\eta$.
-We establish the the sample complexity of $\cO(\epsilon^{-4})$ and $\eta$- and $\eta B$-complexity of $\cO(h_b^{-1}(\epsilon)\epsilon^{-2})$ and $\cO(h_b^{-1}(\epsilon)\epsilon^{-4})$, respectively.
-While compared to (minibatch) B-SGD, AB-SG has the same complexity, in practice, the bias control parameter $\eta$ is allowed to be significantly smaller in the AB-SG algorithm, specifically in the earlier iterations.
+\textbf{(iii)} We develop an adaptive AB-SG algorithm that gradually decreases the bias based on the norm of the \emph{stochastic} gradient by increasing the control parameter \(\eta\).
+We establish the sample complexity of \(\cO(\epsilon^{-4})\) and \(\eta\)- and \(\eta B\)-complexity of \(\cO(h_b^{-1}(\epsilon)\epsilon^{-2})\) and \(\cO(h_b^{-1}(\epsilon)\epsilon^{-4})\), respectively.
+While compared to (mini-batch) B-SGD, AB-SG has the same complexity, in practice, the bias control parameter \(\eta\) is allowed to be significantly smaller in the AB-SG algorithm, specifically in the earlier iterations.
+The number of trials to obtain an \(\eta\) satisfying the condition, under the bounded deviation assumption, is bounded with high probability at a cost of a log factor in the sample complexity.
+Furthermore, with the bounded variance assumption, using the \emph{geometric median-of-means technique}, we derive the same high probability guarantee.

-\textbf{(iv)} Motivated by the variance-reduced algorithm of \cite{cutkosky2020MomentumBasedVariance} which achieves the near-optimal sample complexity in the \emph{unbiased regime}, we develop a biased variance-reduced algorithm that attains the same optimal sample complexity of $\cO(\epsilon^{-3})$, and $\eta$- and $\eta B$- complexity of $\cO(h_b^{-1}(\epsilon)\epsilon^{-3})$ and $\cO(h_b^{-1}(\epsilon)(\epsilon^{-1}+\epsilon^{-3}))$, respectively.
+\textbf{(iv)} Motivated by the variance-reduced algorithm of \cite{cutkosky2020MomentumBasedVariance} which achieves the near-optimal sample complexity in the \emph{unbiased regime}, we develop a biased variance-reduced algorithm that attains the same optimal sample complexity of \(\cO(\epsilon^{-3})\), and \(\eta\)- and \(\eta B\)- complexity of \(\cO(h_b^{-1}(\epsilon)\epsilon^{-3})\) and \(\cO(h_b^{-1}(\epsilon)(\epsilon^{-1}+\epsilon^{-3}))\), respectively.